informalsystems/hermes/guide/src/upgrade_test.md

     Done!
 ```

+8. Test the `upgrade-client` CLI

-The following command should output the upgraded client and consensus states
+The following command will perform the upgrade for client `07-tendermint-0`.
+It
-with their proofs:
+will output two events, one for the updated client state, and another for the
+upgraded state.

 ```shell
 hermes tx raw upgrade-client ibc-1 ibc-0 07-tendermint-0
 ```